SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Virginia Curry School of Education discussed family background strengths and weaknesses, preference for working with children over adults, and handling human rights abuses in the prison system.
-These questions reflect a focus on personal experiences, motivations, and ethical reasoning in the interview process.
+Students said most interesting question asked at University of Virginia Curry School of Education discussed family background's impact on graduate school, preference for working with children over adults, and strategies for addressing prison system abuses with a human rights background.
+These questions suggest a focus on personal experiences, motivations, and ethical decision-making in the interview process.

 What was the most difficult question?

-Students said most difficult question asked at University of Virginia Curry School of Education discussed how to embrace diversity and the challenge of articulating one's self.
-The interviews were conversational, focusing on fit within the close-knit program, with no particularly difficult questions mentioned.
+Students said most difficult question asked at University of Virginia Curry School of Education discussed how to embrace diversity, with interviews being conversational and focused on fit.
+Some mentioned the challenge of the "tell me about yourself" question, while emphasizing the importance of being a good fit for the close-knit program.

 How long was the interview?